touficbatache/SecretHitlerSvelte/README.md

 npm run dev
 ```

-## Deploy to dev/production
+## Deploy to dev/prod

-To deploy the project to Firebase Hosting, you need to set the correct environment variable values for the development or production environment in `.env.dev` or `.env.production` respectively.
+To deploy the project to Firebase Hosting, you need to set the correct environment variable values for the development or production environment in `.env.<alias>` (`.env.dev` or `.env.prod`) respectively.
+They will automatically replace the `.env` values as per the [Firebase Functions documentation](https://firebase.google.com/docs/functions/config-env?gen=2nd#deploying_multiple_sets_of_environment_variables).

 Then execute the following command to deploy to the development environment: